basecamp/bc3-api/sections/account.md

 Get account
 -----------

-* `GET /account.json` will return the account for the current authenticated session.
+* `GET /account.json` will return the account for the current access token.

 Account owners will see additional fields: `frozen` and `paused`.
 These fields are not included for non-owners.

+The `logo` field is only present when the account has a logo configured.
+It is omitted entirely when no logo exists.

 ###### Example JSON Response
 <!-- START GET /account.json -->